jazzlanders0111-hash/jazzlanders0111-hash/README.md

 }
 ```

-Before I ever knew data analytics existed as a career, I was already
-doing it in my own way, where I break down systems, tracking patterns,
-asking what the numbers actually meant.
-That instinct wasn't learned.
-It was just how I processed things.

-It carried into everything I touched.
-When I make music, I'm checking
-the volume levels, the filters, the reverb, the LFO, every minor detail
-of the sound until it feels right.
-In games, I gravitate toward the
-baron lane as a tank or bruiser, not because it's flashy, but because
-absorbing pressure and creating space for teammates to do their job is
-the role that actually wins.
-I get obsessive about what I care about,
-and once something clicks I go all the way in.

-Analytics hit that same nerve because it combines two things I genuinely
-enjoy: figuring out how a system works, and explaining what I found in
-a way that actually lands with whoever is listening.
+I get obsessive about the things I care about.
+Once something clicks for me, I go all the way in, I don't do things halfway.
+Analytics hit that nerve for me because it combines two things I genuinely enjoy: figuring out how systems work and explaining what I found to other people in a way that actually lands.

-That second part is where the teaching background comes in.
-I'm a
-Licensed Professional Teacher (LPT) in the Philippines, board certified,
-Major in English.
-For years I translated complicated material for people
-who had no prior context for it, in real time, in front of real people
-who needed to actually understand, not just nod along.
-Most analysts
-with strong technical skills never built that muscle.
-I started there.

-I hold myself to a high standard on everything I put out.
-I don't move
-on until the logic holds and I'm comfortable defending every decision.
-That's just how I'm wired.

-I keep learning every day, even the minor details.
-That part never stops.
+I'm also a perfectionist, which is both a strength and a problem.
+I don't stop until it's clean, until the logic holds, until I'd be comfortable defending every decision.
+I'm afraid of putting out work with flaws in it, so I check things more times than most people would.
+The downside is I procrastinate on things I already know how to do, like once the hard part is solved my brain checks out.
+I'm aware of it.
+Working on it.

+The teaching background matters more than it sounds.
+I'm a **Licensed Professional Teacher (LPT)** in the Philippines, board certified, Major in English.
+That means I spent years figuring out how to take something complicated and make it make sense to someone who had no context for it.
+That's not a soft skill.
+That's the whole job of presenting data to stakeholders, and most people with the technical background never learned how to do it well.

+I work even when there's no reward in it, as long as I can point to something I built on my own when it's done.
+That's enough for me.

+Two projects shipped.
+A certification earned.
+Not stopping here.

 ---